HelmholtzAI-Consultants-Munich/oligo-designer-toolsuite/docs/source/_pipelines/oligoseq_probe_designer.rst

     ##### Initialize Probe Designer Pipeline #####
     # We create an instance of the OligoSeqProbeDesigner class.
 This pipeline handles all steps
     # required to design probes for oligo-seq experiments, including target probes and final output.
-    # - write_intermediate_steps: whether to save intermediate results (True/False)
-    # - dir_output: directory path where output files will be stored
-    # - n_jobs: number of CPU cores/threads to use for parallel tasks
     pipeline = OligoSeqProbeDesigner(
         write_intermediate_steps=True,
         dir_output="output_oligo_seq_probe_designer",